Savvythelegend/PGDocs/docs/replica_cluster.md

    buffer that provides an opportunity to intervene and prevent the propagation of undesirable changes.

-!!!
-Warning
+:::warning
-    The `minApplyDelay` option of delayed replicas cannot be used in conjunction with `promotionToken`.
+The `minApplyDelay` option of delayed replicas cannot be used in
+    conjunction with `promotionToken`.

 By integrating delayed replicas into your replication strategy, you can enhance